NHS-Transformation-Unit/Lung_Health_Checks/README.md

 1. `config`: Files for configuring the model and the outputs.
 The model assumptions are stored within the `assumptions` folder, with the parameters that can be amended for running the model.
 Other parameters such as setting the seed within R and theme css files are also located here.
 2. `load`: Scripts for loading any external data into the model will be saved here.
-3. `outputs`: Scripts for rendering the outputs of the model are saved within here.
+3. `model`: Scripts for modelling the movement of patients at each stage of the lung health check pathway are saved here.
-4. `processing`: Scripts for modelling the movement of patients at each stage of the lung health check pathway are saved here.
+4. `outputs`: Scripts for rendering the outputs of the model are saved within here.
 5. `requirements`: Requirements for running the model and creating outputs such as the `packages.R` script are saved here.
 6. `visualisation`: Scripts for producing visualisations of the modelled demand and capacity requirements at different points of the pathway are saved here to be used in the model outputs.